 One very simple way is to use your purchasing power wisely and make the easy switch to using Alaffia for your personal care items.
 Their eco friendly, handcrafted cruelty free, gluten free, Fair Trade products provide quality and value for you and a helping hand to those in need by providing them with a living wage and access to education and healthcare.
 My personal picks for families are the Shea Butter Shampoo & Body Wash and Virgin Coconut & Shea Hydrating Body Lotion, which smells like a beachy dream and will help recall the warmer months when the kids were still on summer vacation.
 Alaffia also has facial care, curly hair products that are an absolute staple in my hair practice, lip balm, bubble bath, and beautiful handwoven baskets that make great gifts.

 For those interested in more formal giving, there are a number of good charitable organizations such as CARE that also help to provide support for maternal health programs around the world by providing medical materials, training, and other forms of direct support as well as lobbying.
 Please consult Charity Navigator for more detailed information on how CARE and other non profits operate and spend your charitable donations.

 Eden Di Bianco is a dedicated cruelty free NYC hairstylist and makeup artist who specializes in natural and cruelty free beauty services including personal product shopping.
 You can read her recent review of Beautiful Curls by Alaffia hair products and tips for use here.

-Tags: africa, Alaffia, babies, certified Fair Trade organization, childbirth related complications, eco friendly, Eden Di Bianco, Fair Trade products, gluten free, handcrafted cruelty free, helping people, maternal mortality rates, Olowo-n'djo Tchala, Togolese native, vegan beauty, World Health OrganizationPin It
+Tags: africa, Alaffia, babies, beauty products, body lotion, certified Fair Trade organization, childbirth related complications, eco friendly, Eden Di Bianco, Fair Trade products, gluten free, handcrafted cruelty free, helping people, maternal mortality rates, Moisturizer, Olowo-n'djo Tchala, Togolese native, vegan beauty, World Health OrganizationPin It